adinarayanaraju5/linux-server-configuration/README.md

 - Exit psql: `\q`.
 - Switch back to the `grader` user by running: `exit` command.

-### Step 12: Installing git version control
+### Step-12: Installing git version control

 - While logged in as `grader` user, install `git`: `sudo apt-get install git`.

 ## Deploying the plant Catalog project

-### Step 13.1: Clone and setup the Item Catalog project from the GitHub repository
+### Step-13: Clone and setup the Item Catalog project from the GitHub repository

 - While logged in as `grader`, create `/var/www/catalog/` directory.
 - Change to that directory and clone the catalog project:<br>